Back to iRobot Guides

 What Usually Goes Wrong

-• Dust films on cliff sensor lenses
+• Dust or film on the cliff sensors

 Official Manufacturer Manual